 The Dual Enrollment program is a partnership between Montgomery College (MC) and Montgomery County Public Schools (MCPS) that began in 2002.
 One of the goals is to provide an opportunity for high-achieving students to challenge themselves and earn college credits while still in high school.
-College professors from MC come to SVHS to teach courses during the regular school day.
 Credits earned at MC may be transferred to other colleges or universities.

 Both MCPS and MC charge fees to students taking college courses, but Dual Enrollment classes are available at a reduced rate compared to the rates for a regular student at Montgomery College.
 Financial assistance is available through MCPS and MC to students with demonstrated need.

 Interested students should email Mr. Yarmus.

 - Dual Enrollment Admission & Registration Procedures

 - Montgomery College Dual Enrollment Log In